 Apple Will Build $1 Billion Campus in Austin, Adding 5,000 Jobs

-Apple plans to build a 133-acre campus in Austin, Texas, that will cost $1 billion and employ 5,000 new workers, the company announced on Thursday.
-Apple says the move is expected to make it the largest private employer in Austin.
+Apple plans to build a 133-acre campus in Austin, Texas, that will cost $1 billion and employ 5,000 new workers, the company announced Thursday.
+The company says the move is expected to make it the largest private employer in Austin.

-Austin is already the city where Apple has the most employees outside of its headquarters in Cupertino, Calif., with 6,200 workers.
+Apple already employs more people in Austin, some 6,200 workers, than it does in any other city outside of its headquarters in Cupertino, Calif.
 The company now plans to add substantially to that figure.

-Apple's current main site in Austin is an office park roughly 12 miles north of downtown.
+Its current main site in Austin is an office park roughly 12 miles north of downtown.
 The new campus will also be in North Austin, less than a mile from the current facilities.
 And it will have room to grow to 15,000 workers, the company says.

-"Apple is proud to bring new investment, jobs and opportunity to cities across the United States and to significantly deepen our quarter-century partnership with the city and people of Austin," Apple CEO Tim Cook, said in a news release about the plan.
+"Apple is proud to bring new investment, jobs and opportunity to cities across the United States and to significantly deepen our quarter-century partnership with the city and people of Austin," CEO Tim Cook, said in a news release about the plan.

 The expansion comes six years after Apple signed a 10-year economic development contract in Texas, a move that put Austin at the front of the line for expansion, as member station KUT reported.
 That deal, which featured a 100 percent property tax rebate and other incentives, required Apple to invest more than $300 million to build a new campus.